drago-suzuki58/LocoTOML/README.md

 # LocoTOML

 LocoTOML is a brand new library for multilingual support in Python programs, designed to be the lightest possible.
-It uses only the standard library and has no external dependencies.
+The only external dependency is `toml`, and there are almost no external dependencies.

 However, LocoTOML depends on a core library called [LocoCore](https://github.com/drago-suzuki58/LocoCore).
 LocoCore provides common multilingual support features, and LocoTOML adds TOML-based translation functionality on top of it.